 - Details of and reflections on any training undertaken on the DDP as well as future training plans, eg a completed TNA.

-This paper will be read by 2 reviewers (chosen by your supervisor/s) who will then meet with you and conduct what is essentially a mini viva.
+This paper will be read by two reviewers (chosen by your supervisor/s) who will then meet with you and conduct what is essentially a mini viva.
 The purpose is primarily to ascertain whether the proposed study is at doctoral level, is viable and is the student's own work.
-CR vivas - like final vivas - generally take the form of an academic conversation which can help to better shape the study.
+Confirmation Review vivas - like final vivas - generally take the form of an academic conversation which can help to better shape the study.

 If the reviewers do not feel that it is yet appropriate to confirm doctoral status they will ask for a revised paper and, usually, another viva.
 This should take place within 18 months of initial registration.